 A relation is made to a selected type of model element and there can be also two-way relations between custom attribute types.

 •Select model element type for relation: Use the drop-down list to select the model element type to which the relation should be made.
 For process steps and connectors also different subtypes are listed separately.
-If you select "All element types", the relation can be set between elements of all element types by using relation connectors, grouping, or by attaching interface elements in a diagram, or by dragging and dropping in a custom relation hierarchy Navigator view.

 •Two-way link: You can choose to establish a two-way link to another relation and have the relations updated automatically (i.e. when linking relation A to relation B, also relation B gets the link to relation A automatically) when the link is established.
 Note that you cannot establish two-way links between base model and child model element types.
 The relations listed in the drop-down box are those that are relations to the element type for which the custom attribute is added.
 In the case the element type of the relation has been defined to be a generic process step or a connector, the relation is available for all subtypes of the more generic class, but in the case a subtype is selected, the relation is available only for the subtype in question.